 This oil will be solid at room temperature and melts around 76 degrees F. When possible always choose organic cold pressed oil and stay away from any coconut oils that say hydrogenated.
 Not only is coconut oil great for cooking and eating, but you can also use it in several other ways in your beauty routine.

 Use as a cooking oil, for roasting, stir into warm quinoa, pasta, roasted vegetables (it melts great!), use in desserts, add to smoothies for healthy fat and an easy way to sneak in calories (if that’s your goal).
 Also great to use for those who have sluggish digestion or suffer from malabsorption.
 To use as a beauty product: use in hair as a deep conditioner (you’ll need to wash it out after) or as a skin moisturizer.

 Health Benefits of Coconut Oil:

 *for specific coconut sources and their nutrition information check out this great chart resource

 Fat — saturated fat (65% MCT, medium chain triglycerides)

 Fatty acids in coconut — 49% lauric acid, about 18% mysteric acid, 9% palmitic acid, capric and caprylic acid at 7-8% respectively, 5-6% oleic acid, about 3% stearic acid, and 2% linoleic.

-Much more data and studies needs to be carried out with coconut oil and it effects on health, in general, a couple of things noted from studies show coconut oil may help with fat loss, weight control, increasing metabolic rate (i.e. metabolism), antimicrobial properties, digestion, improving skin and moisturizing skin, and tastes great!
+Much more data and studies need to be carried out with coconut oil and its effects on health, in general, a couple of things noted from studies show coconut oil may help with fat loss, weight control, increasing metabolic rate (i.e. metabolism), antimicrobial properties, digestion, improving skin and moisturizing skin, and tastes great.

-For more a more in-depth review of coconut oil, check out my Spotlight On Coconut post.
+For a more in-depth review of coconut oil, check out Spotlight On Coconut post.